shelleyolivia/learn-tutorials/mirror/04-show-post.md

 * Create a custom hook in useArweave.ts called `useGeetTransaction` which will be responsible for retrieving transaction data (hitting newly created endpoint) by transactionId using swr.
 * Create a PostDetails component in which you use above custom hook (transactionId is a prop).
 Display returned data about Arweave transaction title and body being the most important ones.
 * Create a page `/entries/view/[transactionId].tsx` which renders PostDetails component.
-* Create a NFTDetails component in which you retrieve tokenId for given transactionId and it's owner.

 ## [Concept 1]